tanishqatojo/Resume-Analyzer/README.md

 ## Features

-- Extracts text from PDF and DOCX resumes
+- Extracts text from PDF and resumes
 - Analyzes and matches keywords between resumes and job descriptions
 - Provides a similarity score between a resume and a job description
 - Suggests missing keywords that can improve resume relevance